Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Results

 \subsection{Permeability drop and hysteresis}

-To account for the fluid PVT in confinement, we perform DFT calculations of average density for carbon dioxide in the range of pores H = 3-60~nm at fixed temperatures T = 273~K and T = 298~K and different pressure values.
-As illustrated in Fig.\ref{fig:comparison_rho_pore_bulk}, the PVT characteristics of carbon dioxide at T = 298~K in the pores H = 3,5,8~nm deviate from the bulk PVT behavior.
+To begin with, we consider a case study of permeability drop for carbon dioxide at T = 298~K inside the 'uni-500' sample.
+As illustrated in Fig. \ref{fig:comparison_rho_pore_bulk}, the PVT characteristics of carbon dioxide at T = 298~K in the pores H = 3, 5, and 8~nm deviate from the bulk PVT behavior.
 As one can see, PVT depends on the pore size, and wider pores provide fluid PVT properties closer to its bulk behavior.
-The density-pressure curves have a step-like pattern that reflects the phase transition in the pore, or so-called capillary condensation in the case of pressure increase.
-Additionally, at the pressure of phase transition in the bulk ($P_{ph.tr.} = 6.4121$ MPa at T = 298~K), we see a small increase in average density in the pores.
+The density-pressure curves have a step-like pattern that reflects the phase transition in the pore, i.e., capillary condensation at pressure increase.
+Additionally, at the pressure of phase transition in the bulk P$_{ph.tr.}^{bulk}$ = 6.4121~MPa for T = 298~K, we see a small increase in average density in the pores.
 It is explained by the connection of pores with the bulk, so when the fluid in the bulk undergoes a phase transition, it influences the fluid state in the pore.
-The results show that capillary condensation in the pores occurs at lower pressure values than the pressure of phase transition in the bulk, and for smaller pores, it happens at lower pressure values.
+The results show that capillary condensation in the pores occurs at lower pressure values than the pressure of phase transition in the bulk, and it becomes more significant for smaller pores.